 If you are a North American organization looking to expand in Europe, you should be prepared for cultural differences in management style.
 There is no one European culture, and thus different countries come with different customs when it comes to workplace behavior.
 This blog post outlines some of the theory behind cultural differences.

 With globalization, diversity in the workplace is inevitable.
 While workplace diversity in the past usually referred to a workforce encompassing different races and ethnicities, this is not always the case anymore.
 Diversity can be any number of differences between people in an organization.
-Workplace diversity normally provides a competitive advantage, but knowing that you need a diverse workforce is not the same as understanding how to manage a diverse workforce.
+Workplace diversity normally provides a competitive advantage, but knowing that you need a diverse workforce is not the same as understanding how to manage this.
 It is a fact that management style affects the motivation, effectiveness and productivity of employees.
 As such, it is crucial that Leaders know how to manage their diverse workforce.

 Cultural differences studies